Nivethan01/Nivethan01/README.md

 🤝 Seeking collaborations on exciting web development ventures that seamlessly integrate engineering principles with cutting-edge digital innovations.

-🌱 Eagerly exploring advanced JavaScript frameworks like React.js to create dynamic and engaging user experiences.
+🌱  Eager to learn the basics of SQL for data management and backend integration while exploring advanced JavaScript frameworks like React.js to build dynamic and engaging user experiences.

 💡 Currently delving into the intricacies of backend technologies such as Node.js and Express.js to build robust and scalable web applications.